 And the basic distinction between the two is the substantiation of business use of the company benefit or expense.

-In fact, if you don’t determine business versus personal use, the total value of the vehicle is considered to be 100% taxable to both the employee and the employer.
+If you do not determine business versus personal use, the total value of the vehicle is considered 100% taxable to both the employee and the employer.
 Accurate reporting is important to substantiate business and personal use so neither the employee or the company faces undue tax liability.

-Ways to calculate personal use of a company vehicle
+Ways to calculate personal use of a company car

 - Annual Lease Value –